ocean-mapping-group/ocean-mapping-group.github.io/plot/plotMultiDump.md

 4.  **Y-axis Bounds (per plot):** For each subplot, it prompts for Y-axis minimum (`ymin[i]`) and maximum (`ymax[i]`) values.
 5.  **Parameter Selection (Y-axis):** For each subplot, it presents a menu of 33 available parameters (similar to `plotDump`) and prompts the user to choose which one to plot on the Y-axis.
 6.  **Continue Plotting (multiple lines per subplot):** After plotting one line in a subplot, it asks if the user wants to plot another line in the same subplot.

-## Data Structure
-The input ASCII files are expected to contain 33 columns of float values, where each row represents a time step and each column a different parameter.
-The first column (`values[0]`) is always assumed to be time.

 ## How It Works
 1.  **Initialization:** Parses command-line arguments to set plotting options, input file names, and ranges.
 Initializes a `plotlib` PostScript output (`plot.meta`).